Submodule codes as spherical codes in buildings: Introduction

-In \cref{sec:spherical-in-BT}, we characterize spherical codes in $V_r$ as codes on spheres of radius $r$ in the Bruhat--Tits building $\mathcal{B}_d(K)$, for some choice of a discretely valued field $K$.
 Contrarily to what happens in the Euclidean context, a sphere in $\mathcal{B}_d(K)$ is not a homogeneous space, but is rather to be thought of as the collection of boundary points of a lattice polytope and Sperner codes arise as strategically chosen subsets of the polytope's vertices.
+As we deal with a discrete set, it is interesting and important to understand how the number of elements of $\partial\B_r$ depends on the size $q$ of the residue field of $K$.
+This count and its asymptotic behaviour has been included in \cref{sec:counting} as it seemed not to be explicitly available in the literature already.
+The count is much easier and independent of $q$ when one restricts to the analogue $\partial\B_r\cap\mathcal{A}$ of $\mathcal{L}_{\bf e}(V_r)$ in the building.
+Indeed, in such case we are considering a slice of $\partial\B_r$ by an affine $d$-dimensional space resulting in a polytope that is both convex in the usual and in the tropical sense; cf.\ \cref{sec:permutation}.